BBaysinger/portfolio-2020/README.md

 Another todo is that I built this with the intention to make the technical scope tags for each project into filters, so clickable to link out to a portfolio view of items filtered by the tag.
 Or it may be crazy to have that many portfolio items, but I think originally the idea was that I may want to continously contribute to projects, but only have a subset featured on the home page...
 Maybe in the next iteration...

 Some of the portfolio peices were a major undertaking bringing back to life...
 MAJOR time sink.
-And the only way I can think to make that not a problem in the future is just to be keeping up on your portfolio.
+And the only way I can think to make that not a problem in the future is just to be keeping up on a portfolio at all times...

 That home hero design is going to change any day now, I swear. 🙂